 Who Must Pass the West Virginia Knowledge Exam?

-If your out-of-state license is suspended or revoked, you will not be licensed in WV until you receive a clearance.
+If another state has suspended or revoked your license, you will not get a license in West Virginia until you receive a clearance.

 An expired regular Instruction Permit (ages 18 and over) also requires a re-examination.

-West Virginia Knowledge Test
+How Many Questions are on the West Virginia Knowledge Test

-The West Virginia knowledge examination includes at least 25 questions covering basic knowledge, traffic rules, regulations, signs, and markings found in the Driver’s Licensing Handbook.
+The West Virginia knowledge examination has at least 25 questions covering basic knowledge, traffic rules, regulations, signs, and markings found in the Driver’s Licensing Handbook.
 You must answer 19 out of 25 questions correctly (76%).

 Audio versions of the knowledge test are available for the reading impaired.
 The applicant must have previously attempted the written examination and failed at least two times.
 Headsets are limited.